rust-lang/rust-forge/src/release/rollups.md

 ## Failed rollups
 If the rollup has failed, run the `@bors retry` command if the failure was spurious (e.g. due to a network problem or a timeout).
-If it wasn't spurious, find the offending PR and throw it out by copying a link to the rust-highfive comment, and writing `Failed in <link_to_comment>, @bors r-`.
+If it wasn't spurious, find the offending PR and throw it out by copying a link to the rust-logs-analyzer comment, and writing `Failed in <link_to_comment>, @bors r-`.
 Hopefully, the author or reviewer will give feedback to get the PR fixed or confirm that it's not at fault.
 The failed rollup PR can be closed.